ChrisKlug/AspNetCoreBeyondTheIntro/Readme.md

 This implementation just assumes that there will be a value called `userId` passed along in the request.
 It then maps that to the actual user for us.

 __Note:__ Actually is expects the passed in value to be the name of the parameter (_user_ in the above action) postfixed with "Id".
-SO that ends up with `userId` for this specific example, but it really depends on the parameter name.
+So that ends up with `userId` for this specific example, but it really depends on the parameter name.

 ### Antiforgery Tokens